OsbornePro/NovaKey-Daemon/README.md

 **1. Installs the NovaKey daemon binary**

-* Copies the executable from the installer directory:
+* Copies the executable from:

   ```
-  .\dist\novakey-windows-amd64.exe
+  .\Installers\dist\novakey-windows-amd64.exe
   ```

   to: